All Products

 DCGM_CUSTOM_PROCESS_GPU_MEM_USED_RATIO

-The GPU memory utilization of pods.
+GPU memory utilization of the container.

 %

-1. Run the following command to deploy the HPA:
+1. Run the following command to deploy the HPA.

 cat <<EOF | kubectl create -f -